Jakub Kubicki

-Jakub Kubicki (1758–1833) was a renowned Polish classicist architect and designer.
+Jakub Kubicki (1758–1833) was a Polish classicist architect and designer.

 Biography

 Born in Warsaw in 1758, into a bourgeois family, Jakub Kubicki graduated from the Jesuit College, at the same time that he was taking lessons from Domenico Merlini.
 In 1777, he was hired by architect Szymon Bogumił Zug to help in the construction of the Holy Trinity Church in Warsaw.

 In 1783, he went to study in Italy as a fellow of King Stanisław August Poniatowski (with his brother), from where he returned in 1786.
 On his return he worked as an architect and he was the personal architect to the king.

-Around 1783, he got married and had three children: Helenę (b.
-1784), Józefę (1787–1812), and Izabelę (born 1791).
+Around 1783, he got married and had three children: Helena (b.
+1784), Józefa (1787–1812), and Izabela (born 1791).

-In 1791, in recognition of his services, he was knighted and received the Winged Column.
+In 1791, in recognition of his services, he was knighted and received the coat of arms of Kolumna Skrzydlata (lit.
+'Winged Column').
 Since the possession of an estate was a symbol of belonging to the nobility, for many years he had an estate in Wilków.
 At the time of the Kościuszko Uprising, he was a judge in the Criminal Court of the Duchy of Mazovia.

 After the collapse of the Polish Kingdom, he was an official with the position of the Crown Chief at the Intendant Building.
 Jakub Kubicki also belonged to the Temple of Isis masonic lodge, of which he was an honorary member from 1811 to 1812.
 He was a member of the Dawn Rising masonic lodge in 1818.

 He died on 13 June 1833, in Wilków.

 He was awarded the Order of Saint Stanislaus 2nd class, with a grant from Emperor Alexander I of Russia.